W45P85/langChoose/README.md

 1. Create the directories and files as described above.
 2. Ensure your live server is running and accessing the folder.
 3. Open index.html in your browser to test the language redirection.

+## How it works
+The code is a JavaScript file that implements a function for redirecting based on the selected language.

+1. `languagePaths`: An object that contains paths for different languages.
+2. `getBrowserLanguage()`: A function that returns the primary language code without regional specifications.
+3. `redirectBasedOnLanguage(language)`: A function that performs redirection based on the selected language.
+4. The code uses the Fetch API to check if the language URL exists.
+5. A timeout of 3 seconds is set to control the redirection.
+6. An event listener is added to monitor changes in the language selection.
+7. Upon page load, the initial language is determined, and the redirection is carried out accordingly.

+The code ensures that users are redirected to the appropriate language page based on their language selection.
+If the selected language is not available, a redirection to the default page (German) occurs.